tolenius/J-GAIN/acdc/README.md

 # Molecular model set-up for generating tables from given input data

+The table generator applies automatic molecular cluster modeling, implemented through the cluster model ACDC, as the combination of cluster dynamics simulations and qusntum chmistry input is a standard approach for formation rate calculations.
+In general, the cluster thermodynamics input can be requested from quantum chemistry modelers or found in publications.
+Questions on the input files and formats can be addressed to the ACDC or J-GAIN contacts.

 ## Setting up the chemical system with molecular cluster thermodynamics data

 The input files for the molecular cluster set and thermodynamics include the following: